 What should international students need to do first after arriving in Australia?

 This is a very genuine and important question.
-If you plan for your stay in advance, you will save your time and can make the best of the time spent here.
+If you plan for your stay in advance, you will save time and can make the best of the time spent here.

 Planning in advance will definitely help you to be efficient and achieve your goals.

 But it’s not always easy to plan when you are doing something new or going to a new country.
-You might be interested in knowing how the lifestyle is in your destination country, how it differs from your home country.
+You might be interested in knowing how the lifestyle is in your destination country, and how it differs from your home country.

 Okay, enough of the background story, let’s dive into the main topic now.